RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Spot - Take profit and stop loss (TP/SL)

+On Bybit spot markets, you can create a entry order with TP/SL orders attached, similar to an OTOCO order, or simply set a TP or SL condition.

+#### Create an entry order with TP/SL attached (OTOCO)

-- TO DO: Sell 1 BTC for USDT with a 10% take profit and a 15% stop loss
+- Sell 1 BTC at a limit price 150,000 with a 10% take profit and a 15% stop loss
-- TO DO: Market buy BTC with 100 USDT, then place a 10% take profit and a 15% stop loss
+- Market buy BTC with 100 USDT, then place a 10% take profit and a 15% stop loss
 - TO DO: Sell all of my BTC for USDT with a 10% take profit and a 15% stop loss

+Please note that Bybit requires a limit price to be always set for spot OTOCO orders.
+If your prompt does not specify a limit price, the tool will automatically set the limit price equal to the current market price.

+#### Set a TP or SL condition

+- TO DO: Set a 10% TP to sell 1 BTC for USDT
+- TO DO: Set a 10% SL to sell 1 BTC for USDT
+- TO DO: Set a TP @ 200,000 USDT to sell 1 BTC
+- TO DO: Set a SL @ 50,000 USDT to sell 1 BTC

+Please note that it is not currently possible to set simultaneous TP/SL orders in isolation, without an entry (that is, it is not possible to send an OCO order).
+If you ask to set TP/SL orders, they will be created as separate orders:

+- Set a 10% TP and a 10% SL to sell 1 BTC for USDT

 ### Spot - Trailing stop orders